National Coming Out Day

 In addition, there will be a statement about the importance of coming out that reads,

-THE CLOSET is the term given to the world of denial, hatred, secrecy, and fear that many people live in every day.
+THE CLOSET is the term given to the world of denial, hatred, secrecy, and fear many LGBTQA people live in every day.
 This is the direct result of homophobic, biphobic, transphobic, and inflexible perspectives and policies.
-It is often a daunting task to “come out” of that closet and embrace oneself, one’s family, and one’s community.
-Coming out is never a complete process—every day there are new situations where one has to decide whether or not to be visible and out in our heterosexist and normatively gendered society.
-Coming out and creating safe spaces are two of the most important things you can do.
+Coming out of the closet and being honest with oneself, one’s family, and one’s community is often a daunting task, and for some people, coming out is never a complete process.
+Every day, there are new situations in which one has to decide whether to be visible, to be out, and/or to be an ally.